GeodetischeInfrastructuur/crs-transformation-examples/README.md

 | NL-API | [report](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api/blob/main/docs/NL-API.md) |
 | KP-API geospatial | [report](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api/blob/main/docs/KP-API-geospatial.md) |

 > :warning: The coordinate transformation API only transforms user input and doesn't contain something like a 'state'.
 It therefor doesn't conform to a traditional data object or feature collection API (like OGC API features), on which these specs (above) are primarily focussed.
-So specification requirements or recommandations focussen on certain type of query parameters cannot be applied.
+So specification requirements or recommendations focussed on certain type of query parameters cannot be applied.
 Reasoning to including these reports regarding compliance (at least our current assumption) is that this can/will be used in environments that so implement those kind of API's.
 Having these reports will highlight the differences and similarities between the API's

 ## Examples